 Location: University Union – Lower Level

 The Office of Student Standards enforces the Student Code of Conduct.
 This Office may take disciplinary action for violations of the Student Code of Conduct, including violations related to sexual misconduct.
 The Director is also a Title IX Deputy Coordinator.
 Once a complaint is received, the Office of Student Standards will collect information and determine whether to proceed administratively or whether to send the matter to a board hearing (the more likely outcome).
 The board will receive testimony from witnesses and will review applicable evidence or documentation.
 The board uses the “preponderance of the evidence” standard.
 Click here to view their procedures.
+To file a report of sexual assault or interpersonal violence using the Office of Student Standards' online form, click here.

 Location: 1011 Old Main